Loni, Ghaziabad: Lok Sabha constituency

 Loni is within the Ghaziabad (Lok Sabha constituency), whose MP is Vijay Kumar Singh, BJP.

 Loni Assembly constituency

 As per notification No. 282/UP/2006, Loni became a separate assembly constituency, whose MLA is Nand Kishor Gurjar, BJP.

 The Loni assembly constituency includes the following Patwari Circles (PCs):

 Demographics

 As of the 2011 India census, Loni had a population of 516,082.
 Males constitute 275,025 (52.8%) of the population and females 241,057 (47.2%).
 The total number of households in Loni is 89,634.
 Loni has an average literacy rate of 75.24%, higher than the national average of 74.04%: male literacy is 83.14%, and female literacy is 66.15%.
 In Loni, around 15% of the population is under six years of age.

+Hindi is the predominant language in the city.
+Urdu is also spoken here.

 Connectivity and transport

 Loni can be reached by road, rail, and air.
 By road, Loni is well-connected to Delhi, NOIDA, Hapur, Modinagar, Bulandshahr, Meerut, Saharanpur, Haridwar, etc. Many people commute to Delhi, NOIDA, and Greater Noida every day for work.
 The nearest airport is Hindon Airport, which is located in Ghaziabad.